ariga/atlas/doc/website/blog/2023-07-19-bridging-the-gap-between-iac-and-schema-management.md

 ## Conclusion

-In this blog post, we reviewed some exceptional properties of Infrastructure-as-Code tools  such as Terraform that have led to their widespread adoption and success in the industry.
+In this blog post, we reviewed some exceptional properties of Infrastructure-as-Code tools, such as Terraform, that have led to their widespread adoption and success in the industry.
 We then reviewed the current state of a similar problem, database schema management, in contrast to these properties.
 Finally, we showcased Atlas’s ability to adapt some IaC principles into the domain of schema management and how we can unify the two domains using the Atlas Terraform